wazum/sluggi/README.md

 The latest version of the extension …
 * modifies the page slug field, so normal users can only edit the part of the page slug they have appropriate permissions on the related pages (see screenshot and example below)
 * allows administrators to restrict editing the page slug on certain pages
 * renames slug segments recursively, so if you change the slug of a parent page, the segments of this page are updated in all slugs on child pages.
-[Redirects](https://docs.typo3.org/typo3cms/extensions/core/Changelog/9.1/Feature-83631-SystemExtensionRedirectsHasBeenAdded.html) are created for all _old_ paths too
+[Redirects](https://docs.typo3.org/typo3cms/extensions/core/Changelog/9.1/Feature-83631-SystemExtensionRedirectsHasBeenAdded.html) are created for all renamed pages if the `typo3/cms-redirects` extension is active
 * renames slug segments when moving a page (including child pages recursively)
 * allows to synchronize the slug segment with the configured (title) fields automatically (behaviour like with RealURL)
 * sets a fallback chain for page slug calculation as follows (the first nonempty value is used): Alternative page title > Page title (you can change the fields used in the extension configuration)